Dependable C, is an attempt to document a subset of C for developers who want to write Dependable C.

 From a mathematical perspective, this operation should not change the value of x.
 The multiplication and the division should cancel each other out.
 However, when calculated in a computer, x * 4 may result in a value that may not be expressed using the type of x.
 If x is an unsigned 32-bit integer with the value 2,000,000,000 and it is multiplied by 4, the operation could wrap on a 32-bit platform and produce 3,705,032,704.
 The subsequent division by 4 will then produce 926,258,176.
 Since the standard declares that operations on unsigned integers have defined wrapping behavior, the two operations do not cancel each other out.

 If we instead perform the same operation using signed integer types, things might change because signed integer overflow is UB.
 By using a signed integer, the programmer has agreed to the contract that no operations using the type will ever produce overflow.
 Therefore, the optimizer is free to ignore any potential overflow, and can assume that the two operations cancel each other out.
-This mean that there is a significant optimization advantage in declaring that signed integer overflow is UB.
+This

 The assumption that the program contains no UB is a powerful tool that compilers can employ to analyze code to find optimizations.
 If we assume that a program contains no UB, we can use this information to learn about the expected state of the execution.
 Consider: